 Sperm donor, surrogacy and co-parenting laws in New Zealand

 The NZ law: Access to artificial insemination is granted to both single and lesbian couples, though public funds are only for women or couples with fertility problems.
 Sperm donations must be free and donors must provide identifying information.
-Same sex parenting is accepted but still unequelly recognized: while a lesbian couple having conceived a child through sperm donor insemination is likely to have both mothers registered on the child's birth certificate, this is still impossible for a gay couple: neither through a surrogacy (surrogacy arrengements are not recognized by NZ law) nor an adoption (same sex couples are not allowed to adopt jointly).
+Same sex parenting is accepted but still unequelly recognized: while a lesbian couple having conceived a child through sperm donor insemination is likely to have both mothers registered on the child's birth certificate, this is still impossible for a gay couple through surrogacy (surrogacy arrangements are not recognized by NZ law).
+Additionally, same-sex couples can now jointly adopt a child.

 Donor Conception (embryo, egg and sperm donation) in New Zealand